revaido/EE120-2AE8GB3/README.md

 Quite happy with that and now have a working EE120 & EE40 both bought cheaply as faulty.

+# 5GHz WiFi taking 10 mins to come online from power on
+The EE120 has DFS enabled in it's drivers - in my case it was trying to use channel 124 when coming online.
+Channels 120, 124 and 128 have a possibility of radar so the device will wait for 10 minutes of no monitored radar activity before coming online.
+For most people using 2.4GHz will be enough and the device will be online instantly.

+I do wonder how many people have thought they have a faulty EE120 when they change it to use 5GHz WiFi and then nothing shows up for ten minutes after turning on :)

 # Hidden features
 The EE120 on firmware 02.00.18 appears to be the same as James Mac White has writte in his great EE70 Github Wiki here - https://github.com/jamesmacwhite/hh70-ee/wiki/Hidden-features-and-settings